 Surprisingly, smoking can also affect your sleep schedule.
 What you may not know is that nicotine is actually a stimulant.
 Consistently taking a small dose of nicotine throughout the day won’t really impact your day much, but it will grant you a tiny bit of focus right after a cigarette.
 When consumed at night, this small effect can add up.
 You’re less likely to be sleepy after taking a cigarette because it stimulates you to stay awake.
 Your heart rate and blood pressure go up and your wakefulness increases, even though there’s a calming feeling.
 Many will end up suffering from insomnia due to the effects of cigarettes, which can keep you awake with cravings even after you put them down.

 Getting rid of cigarettes would greatly benefit your health.
 If possible, try to make the quitting process easier on yourself by first reducing the number of cigarettes you smoke.
-Afterward, you can try moving on to low-nicotine alternatives or vape juice pens, as they are much healthier.
+Afterward, you can try moving on to low-nicotine alternatives as they are much healthier.

 Maintain regular sleep